Oldranda1414/nix-config/README.md

 ## TODO

 - restructure the repo to have a better layout
-- add waybar and firefox to exec-once in hyprland config
 - add waybar config in nix
 - fix hyprlock not working
-- configure oh-my-posh to look like oh-my-zsh
+- configure oh-my-posh to look like oh-my-zsh (kinda done?)
-- look at ly (login manager)
 - look at n3 (file explorer)
-- look at zvm plugin for zsh (better vi mode)
 - fix kitty transperency not working